 The NJDOE received approval to make a one-time change to the identification timeline under the COVID-19 State Plan Addendum.
-Under the approved Addendum, the NJDOE will identify schools for CSI and ATSI status in both fall 2023.
+Under the approved Addendum, the NJDOE will identify schools for CSI and ATSI status in both fall 2023 and fall 2023.
 Schools identified for CSI or ATSI status in fall 2022 will be eligible to exit status in fall 2023 if all exit criteria are met.
-Schools identified for CSI or ATSI status will be eligible to exit annually if exit criteria are met.
+Schools identified for TSI status will be eligible to exit are met.

+Report Kev:

-Report Key: Data is not displayed in order to protect student privacy Accountability calculations require 20 or more students N No Data is available to display † This indicates a table specific note,see note below table
+- Data is not displayed in order to protect student privacy - Accountability calculations require 20 or more students - N No Data is available to display - † This indicates a table specific note see note below table